-When you need Hidden Fencing for Pet Containment
+When you need Invisible Fence for Pet Containment

 It's funny how these things start.
-The initial warning signs weren't enough to convince us that we needed to install a hidden fence system, but they seem so obvious in retrospect.
+The initial warning signs weren't enough to convince us that we needed to install an Invisible Fence system, but they seem so obvious in retrospect.

 We noticed a small hole under the fence one day while walking on the adjacent sidewalk.
 The hole was small enough for a squirrel or rabbit but not large enough for a dog.
 Because of its size, we thought maybe an animal had dug it to get in and out of the yard.
 I went out back and filled it in with some dirt and looked for more holes.
 There were none.